breml/rootcerts/README.md

 * the [`crypto/x509`] package is able to find the CA certificates on the system.
 * the environment variable `GO_ROOTCERTS_ENABLE=1` is not set.

-Additionally, it is worth mentioning that the [`crypto/x509`] package by default does not provide the necessary mechanics to detect and reload the CA certificates if they change.
+It is worth mentioning that the [`crypto/x509`] package by default does not provide the necessary mechanics to detect and reload the CA certificates if they change.
 By default, a restart of the Go program is necessary to leverage the updated certificates.
+Additionally the [`crypto/x509`] package does not check the certificate revokation lists (CRL), when it is verifing the validity of certificates.

 If the above conditions are not met, the CA certificates from this package are used.
 These certificates are only updated if all of the following conditions are met: